charlwillia6/ember-craft-repository/README.md

 - Ember recommends you also install PhantomJS with `npm install -g phantomjs`
 - Use `npm install -g bower` if you haven't installed bower
 - `git clone https://github.com/crcresearch/ember-osf`
 - Read instructions on the ember-osf repository for installation and configuration.
 Note we use fork on CRC github, it is syncronized monthly with primary OSF repository

+## Installation

-## Ember Craft Dashboard Installation and Configuration
+#### Ember Craft Dashboard Installation

 - `git clone https://github.com/crcresearch/ember-craft-repository.git develop`
 - `cd` into the new app directory